Discourse on Metaphysics: Contents

+§ 31.
+On the Motives of Election, on Faith Foreseen, on Middle Knowledge, on the Absolute Decree and That It All Reduces to the Reason Why God Has Chosen for Existence Such a Possible Person Whose Notion Includes Just Such a Sequence of Graces and Free Acts; This Puts an End to All Difficulties at Once.

+§ 32.
+The Utility of These Principles in Matters of Piety and Religion.

+§ 33.
+Explanation of the Union of Soul and Body, a Matter Which Has Been Considered as Inexplicable or Miraculous, and on the Origin of Confused Perceptions.

+§ 34.
+On the Difference between Minds and Other Substances, Souls or Substantial Forms, and That the Immortality Required Includes Memory.

+§ 35.
+The Excellence of Minds and That God Considers Them Preferable to Other Creatures.
+That Minds Express God Rather Than the World, but That the Other Substances Express the World Rather Than God.

+§ 36.
+God Is the Monarch of the Most Perfect Republic, Composed of All Minds, and the Happiness of This City of God Is His Principal Purpose.

+§ 37.
+Jesus Christ Has Revealed to Men the Mystery and Admirable Laws of the Kingdom of Heaven and the Greatness of the Supreme Happiness That God Prepares for Those Who Love Him.

 Summary

 The metaphysical considerations proceed from God to the substantial world and back to the spiritual realm.
 The starting point for the work is the conception of God as an absolutely perfect being (I), that God is good but goodness exists independently of God (a rejection of divine command theory) (II), and that God has created the world in an ordered and perfect fashion (III–VII).

 At the time of its writing Discourse made the controversial claim That the opinions of... scholastic philosophers are not to be wholly despised (XI).
 Early work in modern philosophy during the 17th century were based on a rejection of many of the precepts of medieval philosophy.
 Leibniz saw the failures of scholasticism merely as one of rigor.
 [If] some careful and meditative mind were to take the trouble to clarify and direct their thoughts in the manner of analytic geometers, he would find a great treasure of important truths, wholly demonstrable.

 Leibniz claimed that God's omnipotence was in no way impugned by the thought of evil, but was rather solidified.
 He endorsed the view that God chose the best of all possible worlds.
 In other words, Leibniz believed this world (or reality) to be the best there possibly could be — taking all facts into account, no better world could be imagined, even if we believed that we could think of something more perfect.

-Leibniz's conception of physical substance is expanded upon in The Monadology.
+Leibniz's conception of physical substance is expanded upon in The Monadology and Principles of Nature and Grace.